-After you have your logos just share them on the social media to get recommendations of the users.
+After you have your logos just share them on social media to get recommendations from the users.
 You can also post a link to your website asking your readers to vote for the best logo for you.

-This will ease you choosing the best logo for your website.
+This will ease you choose the best logo for your website.

-From the list of logos and recommendation of readers I actually had a hard time picking the one I liked most!
+From the list of logos and recommendations of readers I actually had a hard time picking the one, I liked most!

 Choosing The Winner From 48HoursLogo.com

 Choosing the winner was easy, there is a really cool system on 48HoursLogo.com that makes it easy to set up a vote.
 So I created one and asked the readers themselves!

 After all, it’s you guys that will have to look at it all the time 😛

 Testing logo designs are really easy with split tests.
 I used the SES Theme Split Test plugin which is free to use.

 This allows you to split test themes and then track custom variables in Google Analytics.

 Duplicating The Theme